MasterKano/BITS/Jigoro Text (BIO Instruct).md

 ## 4.10 Density Default
 -------------------
-Deep Density is the default for all sections except Section 0 (Executive Summary), unless directed otherwise by this Manual or by explicit user request.
+Deep Density is the default for all units except Section 0 unless user requests reduced density.

 ## 4.11 Full-Density Output Requirement
 ------------------------------------
-- All sections except Section 0 (Executive Summary) shall be produced at full density.
+- All units except Section 0 must be full density, subject to transcript availability.
-- Density shall not be reduced when multiple sections are requested together, unless this is technically impossible.
-- Condensed output is permitted only when explicitly requested by the user, or when producing Section 0 under Clause 4.24.
+- Do not silently reduce density.

 ## 4.12 Subsection Derivation and Granularity
 ------------------------------------------
-- All subsections shall be derived strictly from transcript structure.
+- Subsections are derived from transcript structure.
-- No artificial caps or standardised patterns.
-- Enumerate all distinct mechanics, concepts, variations, decision points, or diagram elements.
+- Enumerate all distinct mechanics, concepts, variations, decision points, constraints, and cues.
-- Subdivide further whenever transcript content supports finer granularity.
+- Subdivide whenever transcript content supports finer granularity.

 ## 4.13 Thoroughness Priority over Latency
 ---------------------------------------
-- Completeness, fidelity, and density take priority over speed.
+Completeness and fidelity take priority over speed.
+Do not reduce depth for performance.
-- No depth reductions for performance reasons.

 ## 4.14 Section Alignment Rule (Spine)
 ---------------------------
-- Section 1 (Instructional Volume Content) and Section 4 (Technique Library) shall align in naming and ordering unless transcript structure dictates otherwise.
+- Section 1 and Section 4 align in naming/ordering unless transcript structure dictates otherwise.
-- Decision rule when transcript structure is irregular:
-  - If transcript is primarily volume/chapter based: Section 4 mirrors Section 1 volume ordering.
+- If Section 4 is regrouped by topic-family, apply Clause 7D.
-  - If transcript is primarily topic-family based across volumes: Section 1 remains chronological by volume; Section 4 uses topic-family groupings with cross-references in headings as needed.
-  - If mixed: use transcript’s highest-level headings as the spine; preserve Section 1 ordering; organise Section 4 to minimise duplication while remaining transcript-faithful.

 ## 4.15 Annex Ordering Rule
 ------------------------
-- Annexes A–E are fixed and shall not be reordered.
+Annex identifiers A–F are canonical and shall not be renumbered or reordered as identifiers.

 ## 4.16 Diagram Density Clarification
 ----------------------------------
-- Full Density applies to the explanatory text surrounding diagrams.
+Full density applies to explanatory text around diagrams; diagrams remain simple.
-- ASCII diagram structure itself shall remain simple.

 ## 4.17 Indentation Rule
 ---------------------
-Bullet hierarchy shall follow fixed indentation:
-- First level: "-"
-  - Second level: (indented) "-"
-    - Third level: (further indented) "-"
-      - Fourth level: (further indented) "-"
+Bullets use "-" with fixed indentation hierarchy.

 ## 4.18 ASCII Width Rule
 ---------------------
-- ASCII diagrams shall not exceed 120 characters in width.
+- ASCII diagrams ≤120 characters per line.
-- Only ASCII diagram blocks shall be manually hard-wrapped; non-diagram prose and bullets shall be left unwrapped and allowed to wrap visually in the editor.
+- Only diagrams are manually hard-wrapped; all other prose/bullets are unwrapped.

 ## 4.19 Untitled Volume Fallback
 -----------------------------
-- If transcript chapters lack titles, enumerate by order and derive identifiers from nearest descriptive text.
-- If an entire volume/chapter has no explicit title in the transcript, concise descriptive volume headers may be constructed from the dominant themes of that volume’s transcript content, per Section 7A.
+If transcript chapters lack titles, derive concise descriptive headers from dominant themes of that volume only (Clause 7A).

 ## 4.20 Multi-Section Request Behaviour
 ------------------------------------
-When the user requests more than one section in a single response:
+When the user requests more than one unit in a single response:
-- Attempt to produce all requested sections at full Elite-Note density (subject to Executive Summary exception).
+- Attempt to produce all requested units at full density (subject to Section 0 reduced-density exception).
 - If it is not technically possible to maintain full density for the combined request:
   - Explicitly state the limitation.
   - Do not silently reduce density.
-  - Propose practical alternatives (split by section; prioritise subset; multi-part delivery).
+  - Propose a practical split.

-## 4.21 Contents-First Workflow & Header Rule
+## 4.21 BIO Contents Requirements (Reader Guide + Dual Index)
 ------------------------------------------
-- Each new instructional project (BIO) shall begin with a user request for "BIO contents" or "Contents".
-- "BIO contents" shall always be interpreted as the unnumbered Contents section preceding Section 0.
-- BIO contents shall include:
+BIO contents MUST include:
-  - Instructional series title and instructor (for reference at contents only).
+- Instructional title and instructor (allowed in contents only; see Clause 4.23).
-  - Full contents list for Sections 0–8 and Annexes A–E for that BIO.
-  - Default contents shape:
-    - Section 0 as a single line: "0.0 EXECUTIVE SUMMARY" (no 0.x by default).
-    - Second-level entries for Section 1 (1.1, 1.2, …) using volume headers only (no descriptors).
-    - Second-level entries for other sections as appropriate.
-    - Annex headings and any defined annex substructure.
+- Reader Guide stating: “This BIO is ordered for linear reading; proceed top-to-bottom.”
+- Reader Index (detailed) listing units in Reader Order (Clause 7.2), and optionally listing major sub-structure where helpful.
+- Canonical Index (minimal) listing only:
+  - Section headers 0–8 in canonical numeric order, and
+  - Annex headers A–F in canonical letter order.
-- All subsequent section outputs are a continuation of the same BIO and must not repeat the file title.
+- Subsequent outputs are continuation of the same BIO and must not repeat the file title.

 ## 4.22 Citations and Reference Markers
 ------------------------------------
-- By default, no citations, reference markers, footnotes, or bibliography entries shall be included in the BIO.
+No citations, footnotes, bibliographies, or external reference markers by default.

 ## 4.23 Source and Instructor Referencing (No Meta)
 --------------------------------------
-- Notes shall not refer to the instructor by name, the video, the course, or the platform.
+- Transcript-derived units shall not refer to the instructor/platform/video/course.
-- Notes shall not describe themselves or their own sections (no meta narration).
-- Notes shall consist only of transcript-derived technical details, cues, rules, and decision-making.
+- Exception: instructor name is permitted ONLY in BIO contents.
+- No meta narration in transcript-derived units.
+- Exceptions:
+  - Reader Guide/indices in BIO contents.
+  - Annex F is non-transcript operational guidance and must be [G]-tagged.

 ## 4.24 Prohibited Phrase Examples (Operational)
 ------------------------------------------
-Do not write (non-exhaustive):
+Do not write (non-exhaustive) within transcript-derived units:
 - “In this section…”
 - “This video shows…”
 - “The instructor explains…”